 Porcelain is usually a harder surface than acrylic.
 The porcelain coating is resistant to scratching.
 One drawback is the potential for chips with hard impact.
 Once the tub chips, it can rust.

 Acrylic is a softer material that is less scratch resistant than porcelain.
-At the same time, scratches in acrylic may respond to a buffing with a combination of toothpaste or a baking soda paste applied with the pressure of the heel of your hand.
+Buying a higher-grade acrylic tub can cut down on the risk of scratches and stains.
+At the same time, scratches in acrylic may respond to a buffing with toothpaste or a baking soda paste applied with the pressure of the heel of your hand.

 Ease of Cleaning

 Cleaning of acrylic and porcelain bathtubs is similar.
 Acrylic bathtub care includes cleaning the tub once per week.
 Use mild, nonabrasive cleaners without harsh chemicals to avoid damage to the surface.
 Any abrasive cleaners or cleaning tools can scratch the surface.